 - "Year 7 is full of excitement, hard work and challenges."
 "There's lots of big people around."
 "It's more fun because you change classes a lot; you only spend 50 minutes in each class, not a whole day."
 "You have more freedom; you can even go to Rannerdale at lunch." - "The new technology beats what I'm used to.
 We have Science labs, Computer labs, Food, Woodwork and Art departments." - "The playground is awesome!
 It's all tyres and ropes.
-It's really fun to play tag on or you can sit in a tyre and talk with a friend." - "Middle School is really good and the stories you hear aren't necessarily true." - "You feel privileged because you have more responsibility." - "You don't have to sit down to eat your lunch." - Other things are different as well.
+It's really fun to play tag on or you can sit in a tyre and talk with a friend." - "Middle School is really good and the stories you hear aren't necessarily true." - "You feel privileged because you have more responsibility." - "You don't have to sit down to eat your lunch."

+Other things are different as well.
 With more freedom comes more responsibility.
+For example:

-For example: - "You don't have all your equipment in class; you must bring it to each period.
-You can't store things in your desk because you don't have a desk like that." - You get a chance to do a worm farm or be recycling monitor. - "You have a locker in a locker bay.
+- "You don't have all your equipment in class; you must bring it to each period.
+You can't store things in your desk because you don't have a desk like that." - △ You get a chance to do a worm farm or be recycling monitor. - "You have a locker in a locker bay.
 You must keep your key safe.
-Having it on a clip is a good way to do this." - "Teachers are very strict on uniform, eg. You must have your shirt tucked in." - △ "You have to be punctual." - "Your diary helps you to be organised." - △ "You can go straight to the buses no one lines you up and ticks off your name." - "You get more work to do and you get graded on your work a lot more." - "You must get changed for sport and PE."
+Having it on a clip is a good way to do this." - (Teachers are very strict on uniform, eg. You must have your shirt tucked in." - △ "Your diary helps you to be organised." - "You get more work to do and you get graded on your work a lot more." - △ "You must get changed for sport and PE."